FDSchaefer/omni8task/README.md

 ```

 **With custom parameters:**
-Note that any values not set will be drawn from: data/config/config.json
+Note that any values not set will be drawn from [data/config/config.json](data/config/config.json)

 ```bash
 python process_mri.py \